VS

 This growth is due to a number of factors, including :

-Germany has set itself the target of ending the sale of combustion-powered cars by 2035.
-The German government has therefore introduced a number of measures to support the development of electric vehicles, such as purchase subsidies, tax exemptions and parking advantages.
+Germany has set itself the target of ending the sale of internal combustion engine cars by 2035.
+The German government has therefore introduced a number of measures to support the development of electric vehicles, including purchase subsidies, tax exemptions and parking advantages.

 German carmakers such as Volkswagen, BMW and Mercedes-Benz are investing heavily in the development of electric vehicles.
 They now offer a wide range of models at attractive prices.